 With India emerging on the World’s map as a potential leader, M&E Industry is becoming an attractive career option for youth today, especially for those with creative bent of mind.
 Fascinated by designs, animation & special effects in Movies & TV and excited by the games on console or PCs or mobiles.
 Unfortunately the M&E industry today is starved of quality manpower as most of the training institutes are focus on education based training programs rather than outcome based skill oriented training.

 In order to address the need for skilled resources arising from M&E Industry and generate quality manpower, MESC through this EOI intends to invite applications from various Training Institutions, Organizations to partner for developing Authorized World Skills Training Centers (AWSTC) in India.
-The prime objective of AWTC will be to prepare candidates that can represent India under National/International Skills Competition and capable to work on par with International standards.
+The prime objective of AWSTC will be to prepare candidates that can represent India under National/International Skills Competition and capable to work on par with International standards.

 AWSTC will be setup under the Media & Entertainment Skills Council of India